-ACTIVITY 3 - Diversity Inventory for Kids (Helping Kids Create Patterns of Diversity & Belonging
+ACTIVITY 3 - Inclusion Inventory for Kids (Helping Kids Create Patterns of Inclusion & Belonging)

 - 1. Peek at your children's toys.
-Do dolls and action figures represent a diverse array of characters? - 2.
+Do dolls and action figures represent a mix of characters? - 2.
 List the holidays you celebrate.
 Are they representative of ONLY your culture and mainstream culture? - 3.
 Look at the books your children have.
-Look up the authors to see if there are any unique characteristics that fall in under standard DEI categories.
+Look up the authors to see if there are any unique characteristics that fall into different categories of inclusion?
 (Are they diverse in nature) - 4.
 Ask your child to list all the great people they know of through history.
 Are any of them people of color, aged, women, or of different faiths? - 5.
 Think about the friends your child talks about.
-Is their friend group diverse?
-Do they go to a diverse after school program? - 6.
+Is their friend group mixed with different cultures and experiences?
+Do they go to a inclusive after school program? - 6.
 Now consider the information you gathered above and consider the following: - a.
 How can you create a vaster array of toy choices for your child? - b.
 What other holidays can your family learn about?
 Plan to do so. - c.
 What books can you add to your child's library to represent different authors, different mindsets, and even different abilities? - d.
-Introduce your child to heroes that identify with races or genders that are different from the heroes they listed.
-Consider those who identify as non-binary as well. - e.
+Introduce your child to heroes with different identities than the heroes they listed.
+Consider those who identify as differently as well. - e.
 Think of ways you can broaden your child's horizon with their friend group.